- Lead, Community Change Initiatives (Windward Oʻahu)

 - Possess the cultural knowledge and skills to work respectfully and effectively in a Hawaiian-serving organization and with local communities.

 - Fluency in SAS or SPSS and SQL.

 - Professional graduate certificate in Data Science from an accredited university

 - Facilitative leadership and mentorship training and experience: 1-3 years

 POSITION SUMMARY: Provides professional casework, group work, and community building services.
 Works with the community to facilitate and coordinate the kīpuka effort to benefit Hawaiian orphan and destitute children within a cultural and assets-based philosophy.
 Directly responsible for the implementation of management and operating policies.

-QUALIFICATIONS: Master’s degree in Social Work or Psychology; or related social services degree with minimum two years post-master’s experience in casework/permanency planning and minimum one year community or macro level experience.
+QUALIFICATIONS: Master’s degree in Social Work, Psychology (or related social services degree and minimum two years post-Master’s experience in casework/permanency planning and minimum one year community or macro levelexperience).

-POSITION SUMMARY: The Youth Development Specialist will plan, arrange, and organize programs.
-Facilitate group work and youth development services.
-Collaborate and partner with the community to coordinate the organization’s effort to fulfil the Queen’s mission to care for and ensure the wellbeing of the most vulnerable Native Hawaiian children and their families.
+POSITION SUMMARY: The Youth Development (YD) Specialist will plan, arrange, and organize programs.
+Facilitates group work and YD services.
+Collaborates and partners with the community to coordinate the organization’s effort to fulfill the Queen’s mission to care for and ensure the wellbeing of the most vulnerable Native Hawaiian children and their families.

-QUALIFICATIONS: Bachelor’s degree in education, human/social services, or relevant field, or at least 6 years of relevant experience; and at least 2 years’ experience in planning and implementing youth programs.
+- At least 2 years experience in planning and implementing youth programs.
 Knowledge of youth development and the ability to work with the most vulnerable population.

 To apply or ask questions, feel free to contact us at email@example.com.